Exact Dimensionality Selection for Bayesian PCA: Exact dimensionality selection for PPCA under a normal-gamma prior

 Regarding the remaining parameter $\phi$, we propose a heuristic based on the following statements which can be made regarding the problem of dimension selection: \begin{itemize} \item overestimation of $d$ should be preferred to underestimation since loosing some information is much more damageable than having a representation not parsimonious enough, \item consequently, the marginal likelihood curve as a function of the dimension should have two distinct phases: a first one when "signal dimensions" are added (before the true value of $d$), and a second one, when "noise dimensions" are added. \end{itemize} Thus, we built a simple heuristic criterion to judge the relevance of a choice of $\phi$ by the shape of the marginal likelihood curve.
 First, if the slope of the first part of the curve (before the maximum) is lower than the slope of the second part, this means that this choice leads to underestimation and is therefore discarded.
 Second, the criterion is equal to the discrete second derivative of the marginal likelihood curve evaluated at the maximum, in order to select a hyperparameter leading to a strong distinction between the two phases.
 This criterion is eventually maximized over a grid of values of $\phi$.
+When there is no maximum, we set the heuristic criterion to $-\infty$: this is equivalent to putting zero prior mass on the two extreme models of the curve, which is consistent with the idea of having two distinct phases in the marginal likelihood curve.
 This scheme for hyperparameter choice is illustrated in Fig. \ref{heuristic} using the simpler simulation scheme described in Subsection \ref{ss:illus}.